deepankarvarma/Diabetes-Prediction-Using-Binary-Classification/README.md

 # Diabetes Prediction

-## THe repository contains code for building a model that finds relationship between the features and the associated outcome and classifies the patient as Diabetic or Non-Diabetic.
+## The repository contains code for building a model that finds relationship between the features and the associated outcome and classifies the patient as Diabetic or Non-Diabetic.Used Gaussian Naive Bayes Classifier Model.

 ### Dataset Link :- https://www.kaggle.com/datasets/kandij/diabetes-dataset